Happy Nowhere

 Happy Nowhere is the debut studio album by the American rock band Dog's Eye View.
 The album is best known for its lead single, "Everything Falls Apart", which achieved considerable airplay and chart success in 1996.

 The album was released at select retail locations in October 1995.
 Happy Nowhere received a nationwide release in the United States on January 30, 1996.

+Critical reception

+The Los Angeles Daily News wrote: "Packed with catchy, well-constructed acoustic-based songs with peppy up-to-date arrangements, Happy Nowhere ... reveals why Stuart was taken under the wing of both Counting Crows and Tori Amos on tour."

 Chart

 The album reached number one on the Billboard Heatseekers and number seventy-seven on the Billboard 200.

 Track listing

+All tracks written and composed by Peter Stuart; except where indicated.